paras-bhavnani/KubeNetInsight/README.md

 - clang and LLVM for eBPF compilation

 ## Current Status
-The project successfully implements basic network monitoring capabilities and is actively being developed to include advanced features for comprehensive Kubernetes network insights.
+The project has successfully implemented comprehensive network monitoring capabilities, including packet tracking, latency measurements, and basic Kubernetes resource correlation.
+It is actively being developed to include advanced features for more in-depth Kubernetes network insights.

 ## Connect with Me
 - [GitHub](https://github.com/paras-bhavnani)